What are COB ‘dotless’ strip lights?

-The SSL or Seemless Strip Light is our newest LED strip light.
-Another name for the type of LED used for the SSL is COB (Chip on Board).
+Our SSL or Seamless COB Strip Light is our newest LED strip light.
+Another name for this type of LED is COB (Chip on Board).
 The LEDs are soldered to a printed circuit board with a layer of phosphor that is poured over the LEDs.
 This creates a “dotless” effect which gives a more uniform dispersion of light.
 Applications, where the target surface or reflected surface is very close to the strip, will benefit from a more even glow of light.

 Why Seamless Strip Light?

-Our flexible SSL (Seamless Strip Light) series creates a seamless line of light from start to finish.
+Our flexible SSL (Seamless Strip Light) series creates a dotless line of light from start to finish.
 The all-new strip design Uses flip-chip LED technology to eliminate visible LED dots (hot spots).
-The all-new chip-on-board technology not only improves light quality But also Improves thermal management and flexibility of the strip.
-The smaller LEDs can be packed tighter and weigh much less than the bulkier SMD 3040 or 5050 LEDs, creating a strip that can work in nearly any application.
-The spotless output makes the SSL ideal for narrow Applications like display cases and backlighting, or where reflective surfaces such as granite and tile are used.
+The all-new chip-on-board technology not only improves light quality but also Improves the thermal management and flexibility of the strip.
+The smaller LEDs can be packed tighter and weigh much less than the bulkier SMD 3040 or 5050 LEDs, creating a strip that can work in nearly any space.
+The spotless output makes the SSL ideal for display cases and backlighting, or where reflective surfaces such as granite and tile are used.

 What is COB?

 COB stands for Chip on Board in the LED market, which indicates that the LED die is packaged directly on the circuit board (PCB).
 On flexible strip lights, the ‘Chip on Board’ LED is also known as a flip-chip.

 SEAMLESS COB Strips Lights: How Are They Made?